Find an Approved Solicitor on the Saffron Building Society

 FAQs : The Saffron Building Society Conveyancing Panel

-I am selling my apartment and the EA has just called to say that the buyers are swapping solicitor.
-The reason given is that Saffron Building Society will only engage with solicitors on their approved list.
-Why would a leading mortgage company only deal with certain law firms?
+I am progressing with the sale of my maisonette and the EA has just texted me to advise that the purchasers are switching conveyancer.
+I am told that this is due to the fact that Saffron Building Society will only work with solicitors on their approved list.
+On what basis would a big named lender only work with specific lawyers?

-Mortgage companies have always had an approved set of law firms they are willing to work with, but in the past few years big names such as Nationwide , have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have worked with them for decades.
+Banks have always had an approved set of law firms they are willing to work with, but in the past few years big names such as Lloyds Banking Group, have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have worked with them for more than 25 years.

-Lenders point to the increase in fraud as the reason for the cull – criteria have been tightened and a smaller panel should be easier to keep an eye on.
+Banks blame a rise in fraud by way of justification for the cull – criteria have been tightened and a smaller panel should be easier to keep an eye on.
 No lender will say how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is being contacted daily by practices that have been removed from panels, or have other concerns about them.
 Some do not even realise they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyer’s case.
 Your purchasers are unlikely to have any sway in the decision.

 The firms themselves provide us confirmation that they are on the Saffron Building Society conveyancing panel as opposed to being supplied with a list from Saffron Building Society directly.

-Is it the case that all conveyancing solicitors on the Saffron Building Society conveyancing panel overseen by the Solicitors Regulatory Authority?
+Is it the case that all conveyancing solicitors on the Saffron Building Society conveyancing panel regulated by the Solicitors Regulatory Authority?

 As solicitors, in order to be on the Saffron Building Society conveyancing panel they would need to be regulated by the Solicitors Regulatory Authority.
 Many lenders do allow licenced conveyancers on their panel in which case such firms would be regulated by the Council of Licensed Conveyancers (CLC).